earkevin11/Managed-Service-Identity/README.md

 # Difference between Application Object vs Service Principal vs Managed Identity
 - Application Object - the application links to the application object and that is how the app can get access to Azure resources
-- Application object - an application uses the application object to access Azure resources
 - Managed Identity - is used for <str> Azure resources only </str> such as Azure VM.
 The identity is managed by Azure.
 - Service principal - the service principal is created when an managed identity/app object is created.
 - Service principal is assigned access to Azure resources for the managed identity and app object.